 - Place the sheet pan of bread on the middle oven rack and bake it for 15 minutes.
-Flip the croutons over/stir them around and bake them for another 12 minutes. *Keep an eye on them the last couple of minutes that they're baking to ensure they don't get too dark, as everyone's oven heats slightly differently.
+Flip the croutons over/stir them around and bake them for another 5 minutes or until golden brown and crunchy. *Keep an eye on them the last couple of minutes that they're baking to ensure they don't get too dark, as everyone's oven heats slightly differently.

 - Once the croutons are completely cooled down, store them in an airtight container at room temperature.